Zottman Ring Pull-Up

 How to perform Pronated to Neutral Grip Ring Pull-Ups:

-• Repetition: Repeat this motion for your desired number of repetitions.
+• Repetition: Repeat the movement for your desired number of repetitions.

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

 • Additional Information: